bastien34/cookiecutter_ooo_extension/README.md

 ## TODO'S

 ### Create boilerplate from ODT File
-Tris processe could start from a python macro embedded in a `.odt` file.
+This process could start from a python macro embedded in a `.odt` file.

 This file should contain more detailed values used to create a more complete project.
 First table would contain general vars (keys / values seen above).